 (FREE) Communications Toolkit

-Communicating effectively with our Orange County communities is critical as we enter another warm, dry summer in drought conditions.
+Communicating effectively with our Orange County communities is critical as we continue to navigate current and changing drought conditions.
 MWDOC Public Affairs has prepared a free communications toolkit to assist our member agencies, stakeholders, and community partners when speaking with the public about current drought conditions.
 Ensuring Orange County maintains a unified, regional voice on the drought will be the key to enduring it.

 MWDOC is committed to keeping Orange County engaged, involved, and up-to-date on current water issues, water-saving opportunities, pending policy matters, and special events.
 You can follow us on social media, subscribe to our eNewsletter, and check back here for additional drought related resources.